Drunkendragonify/Karios/README.md

-This should be used as an educational resource, I/we do not accept any responcibility for anyone who uses this!
+This should be used as an educational resource, I/we do not accept any responsibility for anyone who uses this!

 -- **Evolve, StBoyden**